The saying is proverbial: “People do not care how much you know until they know how much you care.”

 splachnon is used to depict the concerned disposition that Jesus had for the confused Jews as they sought to find direction for their lives.

 When the Savior heard the news of the murder of his friend, John the Baptizer, he took his disciples apart into a remote area near Bethsaida.
 But the multitudes followed after him.
-Mark says that Jesus “had compassion on them, because they were as sheep not having a shepherd” (6:34), and so, he “welcomed them” (Luke 9:11).
+Mark says that Jesus “had compassion on them, because they were as sheep not having a shepherd” (Mk.
+6:34).
+And so, he “welcomed them” (Lk.
+9:11).

 Think about it.
 The Lord set aside his own grief for his murdered cousin, a righteous man of God, to minister to these people who so desperately needed direction in their lives.
 What a man!

-Again we must note that the purpose of this miracle was to establish the Savior’s credentials as a divine spokesman — an effect which was produced immediately (v.
-16).
-Be that as it may, we must not fail to note the fact that in connection with that higher goal, the Lord had “compassion.”
+Again we must note that the purpose of this miracle was to establish the Savior’s credentials as a divine spokesman — an effect which was produced immediately (Lk.
+7:16).

 Jesus Teaches Compassion